-More than one hundred species of wild edible mushrooms, belonging to three trophic groups, were listed from humid forests of Cameroon.
+More than one hundred species of wild edible mushrooms, belonging to three trophic groups, were recorded from humid forests of Cameroon.
 This vast diversity included 58% saprophyte, 28% ectomycorrhizal and 14% Termitomyces species.
 It is the first time that such a high biodiversity in WEM is reported from Cameroon.
 Our results largely contradict FAO reports (Boa, 2006, Douanla 2007, Tonjock et al. 2011, Ebge et al. 2013).
 In fact, inventory reports on wild edible mushrooms of Central Africa seem largely inaccurate and deserve to be rapidly updated, with regard to rapid deforestation and genetic erosion of biodiversity in this region.
 Rural populations of Baleng, near Bafoussam in West Cameroon, seemingly collected a specimen of Termitomyces titanicus (Pegler & Piearce), in the mid-1990s.
-Ten years later when we visited the locality, they claimed not have seen it again since.
-One of the authors did observe similar trends with the exotic ectomycorrhizal edible mushroom, Suillus granulates
+Ten years later when we visited the locality, they claimed not to have seen it again.
+One of the authors did observe similar trends with the exotic ectomycorrhizal edible mushroom, Suillus granulates (L.) Roussel, occurring on pine roots, in Yaoundé and Dschang (Onguene, pers.obs, 2014).
+Such observations related to the disappearance of wild edible mushrooms were also made in Burkina Faso (Guissou et al. 2008).
+This phenomenon of mushroom disappearance may suggest early events due to global warming for Cameroon humid forests.